 - Support using fun-learning activities on all the worksheets

-Besides, materials for learning and fun activities for teachers are provided for work in the classroom prior to the visit, as well as materials to reinforce concepts and ideas for exploitation afterwards.
+Besides, materials for learning and fun activities for teachers are provided for work in the classroom before the visit, as well as materials to reinforce concepts and ideas for exploitation afterwards.

 4.- VISIT TIMETABLES

-The programme is scheduled to last 3 hours, from the start of the Port visit until participants leave to return to the school.
-Visits commence, with some flexibility, between 9.00 and 10.00 a.m.
+The programme is scheduled to last 3 hours, from the start of the visit at the Port until participants leave to return school.
+Visits start, with flexibly, between 9.00 and 10.00 a.m.

 The Port Authority provides a free return bus from the school to the Port.
-Needs for physically disabled persons will be dealt with previously in order to assess whether available resources can meet them.
+Needs for people with mobility difficulties will be dealt beforehand in order to assess whether available resources are suitable.